hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 times.

 Job execution is asynchronous.
-The `execute()` call returns as soon as the Jet cluster has been contacted and the serialized job sent to it.
+The `execute()` call returns as soon as the Jet cluster has been contacted and the serialized job is sent to it.
 The user gets a `Future` which can be inspected or waited on to find out the outcome of a computation job.
 It is also cancelable and can send a cancelation command to the Jet cluster.

-Note that the `Future` only signals the status of the job, it doesn't contain the result of the computation.
-The DAG explicitly models the storing of results via its _sink_ vertices.
+Note that the `Future` only signals the status of the job, it does not contain the result of the computation.
+The DAG explicitly models the storing of results via its **sink** vertices.
 Typically the results will be in a Hazelcast map or another structure and have to be accessed by their own API after the job is done.

-### Resource Deployment
+### Deploying the Resource

-If the Jet cluster hasn't been started with all the job's computation code already on the classpath, the code will have to be deployed together with the Job instance:
+If the Jet cluster has not been started with all the job's computation code already on the classpath, you have to deploy the code together with the Job instance:

 ```java